Experience the classroom at VBTS.

 Fall 2020 | Thursdays 9:00a–12:15p | 3 credit hours

 Hebrew Exegetical Method 1 equips the student for the exegesis of the Hebrew Scriptures.
 It introduces a methodology for exegetical research, and majors on syntactical, literary, and diagrammatical analysis.

-As a result of taking this course, the student should be able to (a) summarize the recommended methodology for exegeting the Hebrew Scriptures (b) produce a clear and accurate translation of a selected passage using a Hebrew lexicon; (c) evaluate more effectively the published Bible translations in light of the Hebrew text; (d) identify and define the grammatical and literary features of the selected passage with the assistance of appropriate resources; and (e) construct a logical (structural) diagram of a selected passage using a computer.
-An adequate diagram retains the Hebrew word order and displays the syntactical and literary components accurately and neatly.
-3 credit hours.
+As a result of taking this course, the student should be able to (a) summarize the recommended research methodology for biblical exegesis, (b) produce a clear and accurate translation of a selected passage using a Hebrew lexicon, (c) evaluate more effectively the published Bible translations in light of the Hebrew text, (d) identify and define the grammatical and literary features of one's selected passage with the assistance of appropriate resources, and (e) construct a structural diagram of a selected passage using a computer (an adequate diagram retains the Hebrew word order and displays the syntactical and literary components accurately and neatly).